 - Plan regular stops.
 We usually like to stop at least once every two hours.
 Less often is even better if you aren't in a hurry and have time to relax.

 - Don't let pain prevent you from riding!
 My husband and I both have an assortment of aches and pains.
 Achy hips, sore knees, and stiff hands are a definitely problem for motorcycle riders.
-Stretch regularly, combine your motorcycle trip with some hiking, and work on staying in shape before you even mount that bike!
+Stretch regularly, combine your motorcycle trip with some fall hiking, and work on staying in shape before you even mount that bike!

 Don't Pause Your Life Due to Knee Pain!